-Why a French culture war you've never heard of causes huge traffic problems
+Why a French culture war you've never heard of causes huge traffic problems | CNN

-Paris (CNN) — In France, summer holidays are sacred.
+In France, summer holidays are sacred.
 So much so that the government is willing to bend its own Covid vaccination policies to let French workers hit the beach without worrying about their second injection.

 To appease these fervent holidaymakers, authorities have agreed to waive guidelines that insisted second vaccinations must generally be received in the same place as the first.
 Now people can choose the locations, including popular vacation destinations.